The History and Usage of Traditional Panbo

 History;

-According Shěncóngwén's (沈從文) “ on Ancient Chinese Outfit (中國古代服飾研究·宋百馬圖中馬伕)”, panbo is a type of clothing invented in the Dynasty by working people for conveniency.
+According Shěncóngwén's (沈從文) “ on Ancient Chinese Outfit (中國古代服飾研究·宋百馬圖中馬伕)”, panbo is a type of clothing invented in the Song Dynasty by working people for conveniency.
 It is to secure the long sleeves in a bundle with the panbo so that it won't get in the way of performing tasks such as farming, cooking, and washing.
 Besides being called panbo, it is also known as 臂绳 (bì shéng), “arm rope.”

 Shěncóngwén wrote “宋 人記廚娘事,就提及當時見過大場面的廚娘,用銀索襻膊進行烹調。可知它是 宋 代勞動人民為便於操作而發明的通用工具。特種的才用銀練索,一般大致不外絲麻作成。”